lakshmidad/Follow_along.../README.md

 • we receive data at frontend -How to display that data dynamically using product card created earlier.

 • From this we write an endpoint that will send all products data to frontend.
 In frontend write an function to get all the data display these data dynamically passing to product card component.
+• Then push your code to your GitHub repository.

+## Follow Along Project: Milestone 12

+# Project Overview
+we will make our My products page that will display all the products That i was added according to my mail.
+We will write an endpoint that will send all the products with mail that was saved in MongoDB using add products page earlier.
+• we write an endpoint that will send data by filtering with my mail and send data from mongodb
+• we receive data at frontend -to display that data dynamically using product card created earlier
+• Then push your code to your GitHub repository.